 A mammogram is a low-dose x-ray that allows specialists to look for changes in breast tissue that aren’t normal.
 The American Cancer Society recommends that starting at age 40 women at average risk should have the choice to begin yearly mammograms.
 Women should begin yearly mammograms at age 45, and they can switch to every 2 years at age 55.
 All women, no matter their age, need to let their doctor know about any changes to their breasts.
 Talk to your medical provider about the breast screening plan that is best for you.

-Where to go: Here in the Upper Susitna Valley, Providence Imaging Center has scheduled their Mobile Mammography coach at both Sunshine offices in Talkeetna and Willow on the following dates:
+Where to go: Here in the Upper Susitna Valley, Providence Imaging Center has scheduled their Mobile Mammography coach at both Sunshine offices in Talkeetna and Willow throughout the year.
+Check our events calendar for specific dates.

 Give Providence Imaging Center a call at (907) 212-6266 or toll free at (888) 458-3151 to schedule for one of those dates.